pubcontrib/langnd-spackling/README.md

 # langnd-spackling

-Collection of utility scripts to aid in the development and testing of langnd.
+> Collection of utility scripts and configs to aid in the development and
+> testing of langnd.